Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to North Carolina, our data show that Greensboro's latest annual appreciation rate is lower than 90% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that Greensboro's latest annual appreciation rate is higher than 70% of the other cities and towns in North Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Greensboro differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Greensboro - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Greensboro real estate investment or home purchase decisions.

 |$882,001 - $1,176,000||1.2|

 |$118,001 - $235,000||43.7|

 |$59,001 - $118,000||20.0|